Bioelectromagnetics: Biological phenomena

 Interactions of organisms with electromagnetic fields from across the electromagnetic spectrum are part of bioelectromagnetic studies.

 Bioelectromagnetism is studied primarily through the techniques of electrophysiology.
 In the late eighteenth century, the Italian physician and physicist Luigi Galvani first recorded the phenomenon while dissecting a frog at a table where he had been conducting experiments with static electricity.
 Galvani coined the term animal electricity to describe the phenomenon, while contemporaries labeled it galvanism.
 Galvani and contemporaries regarded muscle activation as resulting from an electrical fluid or substance in the nerves.
-Short-lived electrical events called action potentials occur in several types of animal cells which are called excitable cells, a category of cell include neurons, muscle cells, and endocrine cells, as well as in some plant cells.
+Short-lived electrical events called action potentials occur in several types of animal cells which are called excitable cells, a category of cell including neurons, muscle cells, and endocrine cells, as well as in some plant cells.
 These action potentials are used to facilitate inter-cellular communication and activate intracellular processes.
 The physiological phenomena of action potentials are possible because voltage-gated ion channels allow the resting potential caused by electrochemical gradient on either side of a cell membrane to resolve..

 Several animals are suspected to have the ability to sense electromagnetic fields; for example, several aquatic animals have structures potentially capable of sensing changes in voltage caused by a changing magnetic field, while migratory birds are thought to use magnetoreception in navigation.

 Pigeons and other migratory birds are thought to use a sense of the Earth's magnetic field in navigation.